cswl/AnLinux-Scripts/README.md

 4. Currently supported distro:

-   Ubuntu, Debian, Kali, Fedora, Centos, openSUSE Leap, openSUSE Tumberweed
+   Ubuntu, Debian, Kali, Fedora, CentOS, openSUSE Leap, openSUSE Tumberweed

 5. For any suggestion or issue, please open an issue on Github.